Covid-19 plans updated August 2021.

 Classrooms will be aired out before and after each teaching session.
 Where required, improvement of outside air circulation to prevent pockets of stagnant air in occupied spaces will be achieved through the use of fans.
 HEPA air purifiers will be provided in rooms as necessary.

 Air conditioning and air purifier filters will be routinely cleaned.

 Library book loans and ITS loans that cannot be easily cleaned will be quarantined for 72 hours before reissue.

 All campus users must wear a face covering over their nose and mouth whilst on-site and whilst attending any Syracuse London led activity, unless exempt.
+Additionally, we expect and recommend that students wear face coverings in crowded and enclosed spaces where they come into contact with people they don’t normally meet.
 Students, staff, and faculty are responsible for providing their own face coverings/masks and must adhere to local guidelines regarding their use.
 A supply of disposable face masks will be available at reception in the event an individual forgets, loses, or damages their own face covering.

 Additional PPE will be provided as necessary after individual risk assessments.

-Protective screens will be provided in high traffic areas and where adequate social distance cannot be achieved in staff offices.
+Protective screens will be provided in high traffic areas of staff offices.

 Face coverings must be worn as an additional risk-mitigation measure by students, staff, faculty, and all individuals on campus, and on Syracuse London-led activities such as field trips, unless exempt.
 Staff, whilst inside their designated office and within their work group/bubble, are not required to wear a face covering.

-Limiting congestion will be achieved through changes to student and staff timetables to stagger arrival and departure times and reduce numbers on campus.
+Limiting congestion will be achieved through changes to student timetables to stagger arrival and departure times and reduce numbers on campus.